MicrosoftDocs/win32-pr.it-it/desktop-src/VPC/ivmaccountant-cpuutilization.md

 ## <a name="property-value"></a>Valore proprietà

-Percentuale di utilizzo della CPU corrente.
+Percentuale di utilizzo corrente della CPU.

 ## <a name="error-codes"></a>Codici di errore